One-year MA Program in Political Science

 Exemption from the requirement of taking a core course can be granted to those who have already studied the given subjects.
 The claimant should pass a written test on the basics of the subject.
 If the exemption is accorded, the student is free to ignore the core group to which the course in question belongs to and choose any four-credit course instead, whether it belongs to the core or not.
 Besides the MA courses offered by the Political Science Department, students can choose among MA courses offered by other CEU departments and programs, provided that those courses are cross-listed with the Political Science Department.
 MA students are allowed to take one course per academic year from Political Science PhD courses.

 Students have to submit and defend an approx. 15,000 words MA thesis, worth 8 credits.
-Please see here the 2017/18 Deadlines for the Submission of MA Theses MA1.
+Please see the 2018/19 Deadlines for the Submission of MA Theses.

 MA students can take specialized courses and earn a Certificate to certify their training.